 When Notre Dame has the ball: The Irish found great success in last season's game by pounding it up the middle early, and they should do that again.
 Notre Dame has three very good running backs and an offensive line that will be facing a significantly easier task than the ones they had against the fronts of Purdue and Michigan State.
 A sound attack will suit the Irish well, as it won't require Everett Golson to do too much and should create some openings in the passing game when Michigan decides to blitz.

 Intangible: Notre Dame has better personnel than Michigan.
 The Irish have played better football than the Wolverines through the season's first three weeks.
 They are playing at home, under the lights, with a chance to atone for last season's letdown and head into the bye week at 4-0.
-But Michigan and Robinson always seem to come up big when it matters most.
+But there is the stigma of Robinson and Michigan, who have tortured Notre Dame lately and always seems to come up big when it matters most.
 The Irish must block that out and play their game, which is good enough to win.

 Prediction: Notre Dame 27, Michigan 21.
-The Irish jump out to an early lead, withstand a late charge from Robinson and ultimately have enough to end the Wolverines' reign of terror.
+The Irish jump out to an early lead, withstand a late charge from Robinson and ultimately have enough to end the Wolverines' reign of terror against them.